 For more information, please visit Massachusetts’ government website on the minimum wage program.

 Massachusetts generally follows federal guidelines on overtime—you must pay employees 1.5 times their regular hourly rate for all hours over 40 worked in a workweek.
 There are exceptions for certain classes of occupations.
 Some of these occupations can include “office” employees who earn more than $80/week, agriculture/aquaculture workers, and hospitality workers.
+Check our guide to calculating overtime—we provide a calculator for quick and easy computations.

 All exceptions can be found on the Massachusetts Legislature’s website.
 Massachusetts does not require you to pay overtime if an employee works over eight hours in a day—only if they work over 40 hours in a week.